conorbmurphy/galvanizereference/README.md

 ### Frequentist Statistics ###

-In frequentist statistics, there are four standard methods of estimation and sampling.
+In frequentist statistics, there are four standard methods of estimation and sampling, to be explored below.
+Central to frequentist statistics is the **Central Limit Theorum (CLT)** which states that the sample mean converges on the true mean as the sample size increases.
+Variance also decreases as the sample size increases.

 #### Method of Moments (MOM) ####